Lightnet/threepolygonenginejs/README.md

    * simple test
    * setup renderer

-# Code Build:
+# Code Build ( Work in progress. ):
   By using the class and ECS setup funs.
-Work in progress.
+It is base on bevy engine design or simalar to setup but need some logic and layout design correctly for module work correct without any conflicts.

 ```js
 class TriECS_Sample extends TriECSEngine {